cheongyeechian/fundchat/README.md

 bun dev
 ```

-❓Problem Statement❓: People always send wrong funds to the wrong account, so before they transfer fund, they will transfer some little funds
+❓Problem Statement❓: People always send wrong funds to the wrong wallet address, so before they transfer fund, they will transfer some little funds
                     first.
 But Its so inconvenient to transfer money twice.

 💡Solution💡: Send msg request to the address first, before you send funds.